sOmEoNe2lOvEgIt/acct_gather_profile_demeter/README.md

 LogStyle <------ syntax: *"LogStyle="FANCY/SIMPLE/SYSTEM""*.
 Sets the logging style for demeter logs.

 LogFilePath <--- syntax: *"LogFilePath='path/to/an/existing/or/non/existing/file'"*.
 Sets a custom path for the log file that demeter outputs in.
+[NOTE] The path has to be less then 130 char long.